Page loading...

 Installation

-A major re-installation project led to the creation of a large area for major temporary exhibitions in the spring of 2015.
+A major re-installation project in the spring of 2015 led to the creation of a large area for larger temporary exhibitions, whilst in 2023 the museum opened its terrace to the public, a space used to host various types of events.

 The galleries

-The collections boast almost 2,300 works ranging from the Neolithic period to the beginning of this past century, plus more than 1,400 archeological finds dating to pre-Islamic times from the Iraqi digs at Seleucia and Coche.
+The collections boast almost 2,300 works ranging from the Neolithic period to the beginning of the 20th century, plus more than 1,400 archaeological finds dating to pre-Islamic times from the Iraqi digs at Seleucia and Coche.

-The permanent exhibition area is divided into five galleries each devoted to a corresponding cultural area: South and Southeast Asia with works from the Indian subcontinent and from Indochina; China, the cradle of a centuries-old, proteiform artistic civilisation; the Himalayan Region with its fertile interaction between Indian and Chinese cultures; Japan, a land with original artistic developments that arose from the encounter between Asian and European cultures; the Islamic countries bearing witness to the extraordinary artistic effervescence that extended from Central Asia to the Mediterranean.
+The permanent installation is divided into five galleries, each devoted to a corresponding cultural area: Eastern Asia, South Asia and Southest Asia, with works from the Indian subcontinent, from Indochina and China, the cradle of a long and rich artistic civilization; the Central-southern Asia and the Himalayan Region, an important area of influence between Indian and Chinese cultures; Eastern Asia and Japan, where the encounter between Asian and European cultures has produced unique artistic expressions; Central-eastern Asia, the Arabic Peninsula and the Mediterranean, witnesses of an extraordinary artistic flourishing.

 Virtual Tour